carlbrugger/flatfile-headless-playground/README.md

-# Flatfile headless playground
+# Flatfile Headless Playground

-## Getting started
+## Development
-Start by copying the `.env.example` file to `.env` and fill in the values.
+Start by copying the `.env.example` file to `.env.prod` and fill in the values.

-Then, run `npm install` to install the dependencies.
+Then, run `ni` to install the dependencies.

-Finally, run `npm run dev` to start the development server.
+Finally, run `nr dev:prod` to start the development server.

 ## Deploying
-To deploy to Flatfile, run `npm run deploy`.
+To deploy to platform.flatfile.com, run `nr deploy:prod`.
+To deploy to a new agent, run `nr deploy:prod -- -s <agent-name>`.